Alcohols (medicine): Alcohols

 Ethanol is listed under Antiseptics, and Alcohol based hand rub under Disinfectants, on the World Health Organization's List of Essential Medicines.

-Applied to the skin, alcohols are used to disinfect skin before a needle stick and before surgery.
+Applied to the skin, alcohols are used to disinfect skin before a injection and before surgery.
 They may be used both to disinfect the skin of the person and the hands of the healthcare providers.
 They can also be used to clean other areas, and in mouthwashes.

 Both ethanol and isopropyl alcohol are common ingredients in topical antiseptics, including hand sanitizer.

 Risks

 Research indicates that alcohol used as pre-surgical antiseptic preparations for ear procedures may have some ototoxic properties.
 In this regard, these alcohol preparations may be considered potential ototoxic medication.

 Antidote

 When taken by mouth or injected into a vein ethanol is used to treat methanol or ethylene glycol toxicity when fomepizole is not available.

 Mechanism

 Ethanol, when used for toxicity, competes with other alcohols for the alcohol dehydrogenase enzyme, lessening metabolism into toxic aldehyde and carboxylic acid derivatives, and reducing more serious toxic effect of the glycols to crystallize in the kidneys.